message/iata/JO.md

-Published 14.07.2021
+Published 04.08.2021
-1. Until 31 July 2021, flights from India are suspended.
+1. Flights from India are suspended.
-2. Until 31 July 2021, passengers who in the past 45 days have been in India are not allowed to enter.
+2. Passengers who in the past 45 days have been in India are not allowed to enter.
 - This does not apply to nationals of Jordan and their spouses and children.
-3. Until 31 July 2021, passengers are not allowed to enter if in the past 14 days they have been in Bangladesh, Bhutan, Nepal, Myanmar, Pakistan or Sri Lanka.
+3. Passengers are not allowed to enter if in the past 14 days they have been in Bangladesh, Bhutan, Nepal, Myanmar, Pakistan or Sri Lanka.
 4. Passengers are not allowed to transit through Jordan for more than 10 hours.
 5. Passengers must complete a "Declaration Form" before departure at <a href="https://www.gateway2jordan.gov.jo">https://www.gateway2jordan.gov.jo</a> .
 This will generate a QR code which must be presented before boarding and upon arrival.
 6. Passengers must have health insurance valid for the period of intended stay.